25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Arrays

-Multiple variables of the same type can be stored in an array data structure.
+Multiple variables of the same type can be stored in an array data structure

-- To store elements of any type in an array, we can specify `object` as its type.
+- To store elements of any type in an array, we can specify `object` as its type

 ```csharp
 type[] arrayName;